16 April, 2019

 Who is a great developer, actually?

 To us, a great developer is a person who has all the programming skills and the necessary soft skills to thrive in the kind of environment we’re trying to create.
 That’s because not only do we need people to have programming expertise, but they also have to be willing to share their knowledge and help others grow as developers.
+It’s vital to incorporate into our hiring developer strategy.

 Many of these soft skills can be taught, but the right attitude from the developers themselves is necessary.
 When it’s there, such developers are true growth-drivers in and of itself – they are a pleasure to work with, they bring new developers on board (because they have a vast network of skilled friends) and contribute to a healthy, fun and safe-to-fail environment.

-Hiring developers – industry’s best practices and more
+How to hire developers – industry’s best practices and more

 The Software House was always meant to be a developer-friendly company.
 A go-to place for skilled programmers, specialized in providing the best conditions to work and grow.
 Of course, obvious examples of these include: